 3. Winter Tires: Essential for Snow and Ice

-Winter tires, also called snow tires, are designed with a softer rubber compound and deeper tread patterns to provide superior traction in cold, snowy, and icy conditions.
-They are a necessity in northern states such as Michigan, Wisconsin, and New York.
+Winter tires, or snow tires, are built with softer rubber compounds and deeper tread patterns to maintain flexibility and grip in freezing temperatures.
+They are indispensable in northern states where snow and ice are common.

 Pros: